 In collaboration with the UO Academic Extension office, a master of science degree program with a specialization in educational leadership is offered in British Columbia.

 The master of science in educational leadership focuses on five major areas of specialization.
 Students select one of these specializations when entering the degree program:

 Policy and Leadership.
-For those pursuing careers in central school administration, student support services, or staff and community relations; as program coordinators or college advisors.
+For those pursuing careers such as program coordinators or college advisors in central school administration, student support services, or staff and community relations.

 Educational Technology and Virtual Schools.
 Builds theoretical knowledge and applied skills in uses of technology within schools and for leadership in technology-based programs and virtual schools.